The Difference Between Friable and Non Friable Asbestos

 What are examples of non friable asbestos?

-- asbestos cement sheet – often used for fencing
+- Asbestos cement sheet – often used for fencing

-- asbestos cement moulded products
+- Asbestos cement moulded products

-- bitumen-based water proofing
+- Bitumen-based water proofing

-- vinyl floor tiles
+- Vinyl floor tiles

 If you are renovating a residential or commercial property that was built before the 1990’s, and are undertaking major work, such as removing flooring, walls, roofs, you should seek professional advice to test the material before you get started.